rtCamp/wordpress-skeleton/README.md

 ## Setup CI/CD
 To setup CI/CD in your project follow these steps:

-0. If you're creating a site through EasyEngine v4, add flag `--public-dir=current` in creation for proper configuration and then delete the current folder, it will get created by deployer in CI/CD.
+0. If you're creating a site through EasyEngine v4, add flag `--public-dir=current` in creation for proper configuration and then delete the current folder (`rm -r /opt/easyengine/sites/example.com/app/htdocs/current`), it will get created by deployer in CI/CD.

 1. Download the required configuration files and put them in `.github` folder of your repo.